 Why should you pay attention?

-Berta’s work as well as hundred of other environmentalists is about consent, survival and the rule of law.
+Berta’s work, as well as hundreds of other environmentalists, is about consent, survival and the rule of law.

 Imagine for a minute not having any say in the access and sustainability of commodities upon which your life depend?